flyerhzm/switch_user/README.md

   config.redirect_path = lambda { |request, params| '/' }
 end
 ```
-If the default configuration can't meet your requirement, you can define your customized configuration in <code>config/initializers/switch_user.rb</code>
+If you need to override the default configuration, run <code>rails g switch_user:install</code> and a copy of the configuration file will be copied to <code>config/initializers/switch_user.rb</code> in your project.

 If you want to switch both available users and available admins
 ```ruby